Share

 By all means, go ahead with anything you have planned during retrogrades or other universal afflictions mentioned in this article, but just make sure to be a little more cautious in your dealings.

-If you were born under retrograde of any of the following planets, listed are possible personality traits:
+If you were born under the retrograde period of any of the following planets, listed are possible personality traits:

 Mercury: subjectivity, over-analysis, possible trouble with written or spoken communication